matthewrstone/puppet-pe_winagent/README.md

 	git clone https://github.com/matthewrstone/puppet-pe_winagent.git pe_winagent

+If you're seeing this from the Puppet forge, a simple `puppet module install souldo/pe_winagent` will suffice.

 Then apply the pe_winagent class to your Puppetmaster (and additional compile masters if needed).

 #### Client Script